Mnemiopsis: Genomics

 Both the nuclear and mitochondrial genomes of Mnemiopsis leidyi have been sequenced, providing insight into the evolutionary position of Ctenophora (comb jellies).

 In the original 2013 paper reporting the nuclear genome sequence, phylogenetic analysis of the presence and absence of genes, introns, and amino acid alignments suggested that the comb jelly is the sister lineage to the rest of all animals.
 However, a 2015 study applied different methodologies and found support for Porifera as the sister group to all other animals, and confirmed findings from the original study that amino acid alignments gave mixed support for this hypothesis.
 The position of Ctenophora and Porifera is currently being actively debated.

 Its mitochondrion shows several interesting features.
 It is 10 kilobases in length making it the smallest animal mitochondrial DNA sequence known to date.
 It has lost at least 25 genes, including MT-ATP6 and all the tRNA genes.
 The atp6 gene has been relocated to the nuclear genome and has acquired introns and a mitochondrial targeting presequence.
 All tRNA genes have been genuinely lost along with nuclear-encoded mitochondrial aminoacyl tRNA synthetases.
 The mitochondrial rRNA molecules possess little similarity with their homologs in other organisms and have highly reduced secondary structures.

 The genome of Mnemiopsis leidyi appears to lack recognizable microRNAs, as well as the nuclear proteins Drosha and Pasha, which are critical to canonical microRNA biogenesis.
 It is the only animal thus far reported to be missing Drosha.
 MicroRNAs play a vital role in the regulation of gene expression in all non-ctenophore animals investigated thus far except for Trichoplax adhaerens, one of three known members of the phylum Placozoa.

+In Mnemiopsis leidyi, NOS is present both in adult tissues and differentially expressed in later embryonic stages suggesting the involvement of NO in developmental mechanisms.
+Ctenophores also possess soluble guanylyl cyclases as potential NO receptors with weak but differential expression across tissues.
+Combined, these data indicate that the canonical NO-cGMP signaling pathways existed in the common ancestor of animals and could be involved in the control of morphogenesis, cilia activities, feeding and different behaviors.